kathleendiep/kathleendiep/README.md

 - 👋 Hi, I’m Kathleen Diep
-- 🌱 I’m currently building iOS apps at Walmart Global Tech
+- 🌱 I’m currently working and building apps at Walmart Global Tech
 - I specialize in ios Mobile Apps and Front-end web development.

 - 📫 How to reach me: